-Many units have their own guidelines of equipment to purchase.
+Many units have their own guidelines for equipment to be purchased by a new Scout.
 Always talk to the Scoutmaster if you have any questions.

 PACK LIST FOR AN OVERNIGHT OUTING

 When parents pack their son’s backpack, there are sometimes lots of extra things.
 So let the Scout pack.
 It’s usually better to have too little than too much.
 Scouts can usually borrow what they forget.
 Pack List for First Overnight Outing

 Ask your Scout if he has to bring a sack lunch or money.
 (This will probably be on the permission slip that is still in the pocket of his Scout shorts.)
 On some outings the Patrol Quartermaster is responsible for bringing the Patrol Box (with the tents, stoves, fuel, and cooking gear) and food for his Patrol.

 Backpack or Duffle Bag

 10 Scout Essentials: Personal First Aid Kit, Pocket Knife, Extra Clothing (One complete change of clothing -extra underwear optional), Flashlight, Water Bottle, Rain Gear, a small container of Suntan Lotion, Snacks, a big box of Matches, and a Compass.
 (Maps will be provided if required.)